 California law requires that certain residency requirements must be met before a divorce may be granted.
 At least one spouse must have been a resident of the state for at least six consecutive months and a resident for three consecutive months of the county in which the petition is filed.
 If your spouse and you have separated and live in two different counties, you may file for divorce in either of those two counties.

 California is a community property state.
 This means that all property is divided equally at the time of the divorce, regardless of the conduct of either spouse.
 One exception to this general rule is if one spouse hid assets or lied during the financial disclosure process.
 In this situation, the court may impose sanctions on that spouse, meaning that it may require the dishonest spouse to pay additional money to the other spouse.

 As mentioned earlier, the court may also consider the behavior of a parent when it comes to child custody.
 This is because all child custody determinations are made according to the best interest of the child.
 Thus, if one spouse has a history of or is currently involved in alleged domestic violence, the court will take that into consideration, since it likely would not be in the best interest of the child to spend substantial amounts of time with that parent.

-If you are going through a divorce, it is important to enlist an Orange County no-fault divorce attorney who can protect your interests.
-At the Law Offices of David P. Schwarz, we understand the nuances of California family law and can put our knowledge to use in your case.
-We represent people in cities such as Mission Viejo, Laguna Hills, San Clemente, Dana Point, Lake Forest, Huntington Beach, Costa Mesa, Fullerton, Yorba Linda, Orange, Irvine, and Newport Beach.
-To discuss your options in more detail, call us at 949-735-9266 or contact us online for a consultation with a family law attorney.
+If you are going through a divorce, it is important to enlist an attorney who can protect your interests.
+At the Law Office of David P. Schwarz, we understand the nuances of California family law and can put our knowledge to use in your case.
+To discuss your options in more detail, call us at 949-296-4119 or contact us online for a consultation.